cosmic-frey/Tamaghosty/README.md

     - Tamaghosty Blinks!
     - Tamaghosty speaks when interacted with
 - **Study Zone:**
+  - 25, 45 and 60 minute study timers
+  - A cute little Tamaghosty that winks!
+  - The stopwatch mode records time spent studying, and Tamaghosty tells you how long this was (they're the ultimate cheerleader)
+  - After stop watch/timer finishes, confetti explodes and you are congratulated!
+  -
 - **Hydration Zone:**
 - **No Stress Zone:**
 - **The Journal Zone:**